eralpkor/Sprint-Challenge--Algorithms/Short-Answer/Algorithms_Answers.md

 b) The runtime complexity of this block of code would be `O(n log n)`, where `n` is the input size.
 This is because the outer for loop runs `n` times, for a runtime complexity of `O(n)`.
 Meanwhile, the value of `j` in the inner while loop is doubling rather than incrementing, resulting in a runtime complexity of `O(log n)`.
 For nested loops, we want to multiply the runtime complexities, so we would get a combined runtime complexity of `O(n log n)`

 c) The runtime complexity of this block of code would be `O(n)` (linear), where `n` is bunnies.
 This block of code demonstrates recursion and will run `n` times, decrementing bunnies down to the base case value of zero.
+This is a sneaky one, it's just an algorithm that calculates how many ears bunnies might have.

 ## Exercise II